Sudeep-Poojary/Namaste-React/Episode_03_Laying_the_foundation.md

     ```
 2. `text/ecmascript` : this value indicates that the script is following the `EcmaScript` standards.
 3. `module`: This value tells the browser that the script is a module that can import or export other files or modules inside it.
-4. `text/babel` : This value indicates that the script is a babel type and required bable to transpile it.
+4. `text/babel` : This value indicates that the script is a babel type and required babel to transpile it.
 5. `text/typescript`: As the name suggest the script is written in `TypeScript`.

 For modern JavaScript usage, specifying type="module" is recommended when using ES6 modules to take advantage of browser support and clear module separation.